jiarong/VirSorter2/README.md

 # Training customized classifiers (still under construction)

 VirSorter2 currently has classifiers of five viral groups (dsDNAphage, NCLDV, RNA, ssNA virus, and *lavidaviridae*).
 It's designed for easy addition of more classifiers.
 The information of classifiers are store in the database (`-d`) specified during [setup step](#download-database-and-dependencies).
-For each viral group, it needs four folowing files:
+For each viral group, it needs four files below:

 - model